 It was common for women of Jin to dress short jupe with V-collar and long skirt reaching the ground with wide pleads.
-The silhouette of woman garments appears tight at the top and the waistline, while loose at the bottom and the cuff (see Figure-8), which could be traced up to Chu of Eastern Zhou Dynasty (see picture-9, a piece of silk painting named "lady with dragon & phoenix"), even the turnup skirt lap looks just the same.
+The silhouette of woman garments appears tight at the top and the waistline, while loose at the bottom and the cuff, which could be traced up to Chu of Eastern Zhou Dynasty (see picture-4, a piece of silk painting named "lady with dragon & phoenix"), even the turnup skirt lap looks just the same.
 Although the poses and guises of the ladies in the scroll differed slightly, they all followed the shape of "L".
-According to the archaeological study, we know the silhouette was not formed by the garment itself, but a kind of artistic distortion by the painter of the handscroll, which revealed the aesthetic idea that age.
+According to the archaeological study, we know the silhouette was not formed by the garment itself, but a kind of artistic distortion by the painter of the hand scroll, which revealed the aesthetic idea that age.

-The curly flying silk band of the lady's garment is another obvious feature (see Figure-10).
+The curly flying silk band of the lady's garment is another obvious feature.
 It could be comprehended as scarf, waistband, and Zaju (the multiple angular lap of the apron).
-This kind of figure shape appeared in several images of that time or later copies, such as lacquer painting in Datong Sima Jinlong Tomb of Northern Wei Dynasty (see Figure-11).
+This kind of figure shape appeared in several images of that time or later copies, such as lacquer painting in Datong Sima Jinlong Tomb of Northern Wei Dynasty (see Figure-5).
 It seems more like a kind of apparel representation style than the actual structures of suit-dress those days too.

-As for the men and children, the silhouettes in the scroll were far more veridical compared to the lady's (see
+As for the men and children, the silhouettes in the scroll were far more veridical compared to the lady's.

-Figure-12.13).
 There were no exaggerated shapes of garment or accessory parts in the scroll, except the robe of Emperor Yuan of Han, just like his tie of Tongtian hat, tossed about to illustrate his terrified mind.
 The representation was first brought forward by Gu Kaizhi in his argument on figure painting named "a form for an expression", which influenced generations of ancient Chinese painters.
-The point is that the painter only highlighted few figures in this way to show their difference (see Figure-3.10).
+The point is that the painter only highlighted few figures in this way to show their difference.